 Munro's report and the story of the experimental farm show the difficulty of accomplishing agricultural reform on the Islands.
 Lack of continuity in leadership is well illustrated by the replacement, after a six-year term, of an experienced governor (Middleton) by a new man (Hodson) with very limited knowledge or experience of sheep farming.

 After his meeting with the FIC Board in January 1925, Munro returned to New Zealand, and resumed his work for the Department of Agriculture.
-No further details of his life are currently known, but the will of a Hugh Munro was proved in 1938, and this may mark his death.

 May 2019 Illustration added